open-telemetry/opentelemetry-demo/README-Instana.md

 **Note**, if you plan to push the built images to a remote container registry, such as for deploying the demo in Kubernetes, you should modify the `IMAGE_NAME` variable in `.env` and use your own registry domain.

-To push the images to a remote container registry, login to the registry (`oc registry login` in case of OpenShift internal registry) and run:
+To push the images to a remote container registry, login to the registry first (`docker login` or `oc registry login` when pushing to OpenShift's internal registry) and run:
 ```sh
 make push
 ```